What to do on your Property in August – Cold Temperate Climates

 In the Food Forest

-- Harvest berries that are ripe: goji, elderberry, brambles, etc.
+- Harvest berries that are ripe: goji, elderberry, blackberry, raspberry, etc.

 - Mulch: Apply mulch / wood-chips around the base of fruit trees.
 Keep the wood chips away from the base of the tree, because if they touch the trunk it can cause rot or bacterial issues.
 Wood chips will encourage mycorrhizal activity and strengthen the root system.